|

 your household effects as they are loaded into the moving truck.

-sure to read through this
+around the world, be sure to read through this

 move planning